saswatijena/aws-dva-c02-notes/EC2.md

   - lambda, SQS, SNS, API gateway
   - they are usually stateless, but dynamo db and s3 can be used to store data
   - lambda triggers: dynamod db, kinesis, sqs, alb, api gateway, clouldforon, s3, sns, ses, clould formation etc.

+  ## versioning
+  - $latest is the latest version
+  - use lambda versioning ans aliases to point your applications to a specific version
+  - update your aliases when updating the code

+  ## concurrent executions
+  - default is 1000 per regions
+  - 429 http status code for too many requests exception, request troughput limit exceeded
+  - request an increase in limit by submitting a request to AWS support center or configure reserved concurrency (guarentees a set number of executions which will always be available for your critical function, however this also acts as a limit)

+  ## lambda and vpc access
+  - its possible to enable lambda to access resources that are inside a private vpc
+  - to do that we need to provide vpc id, private subnet id, security group id
+  - lambda creates ENI(elastic network interfaces) using IPs from the private subnets.
+The security group allows your function to access the resources in the vpc.

   ## API gateway
   - service which allows to publish, maintain, monitor and secure api's at any scale